tinoSibz/hugginface-course-deepRL/README.md

-# hugginface-course-deepRL
+# Deep Reinforcement Learning Course
-Deep Reinforcement Learning Course
+> Notes and Exercises from the Course by Hugging Face on Deep Reinforcement Learning